WCCWCC/test_all/README.md

 }
 ```

-#### 2.3.2 onoff server send messgae
+#### 2.3.3 The Generic Onoff Server sends message

-`esp_ble_mesh_server_model_send_msg` Model needs to bind appkey before sending a message.
+The Generic Onoff Server model has to bind its Appkey before calling the `esp_ble_mesh_server_model_send_msg` API to send a message.

 ```c
 err = esp_ble_mesh_server_model_send_msg(model, ctx, ESP_BLE_MESH_MODEL_OP_GEN_ONOFF_STATUS,
        sizeof(send_data), &send_data);
 ```
-`esp_ble_mesh_model_publish` The destination address of the published message is the publish address of the model binding.
-model need to binding publish address,Then the node that subscribes to this address will receive the message.
+The Generic Onoff Server model calls the `esp_ble_mesh_model_publish` API to publish messages.
+Only the models that have subscribed to this destination address receive the published messages.

 ```c
 err = esp_ble_mesh_model_publish(model, ESP_BLE_MESH_MODEL_OP_GEN_ONOFF_STATUS,
                                  sizeof(led->current), &led->current, ROLE_NODE);
 ```

-## 2.4 receive command by uart

-You should use the serial port tool.Connect the pins of the device 16,17.
+### 2.4 Users Enters the Address of the Destination Node via Serial Port

+Please connect your devices and enters the address of the destination node via the serial port.

+Users can adjust the address of the destination node.

+> Note:
+> Please connect the pin 16 and pin 17 of the device that runs the `ble_mesh_client_model` project to the USB-to-UART tool.

 ```c
 #define UART1_TX_PIN  GPIO_NUM_16
 #define UART1_RX_PIN  GPIO_NUM_17
 ```

-There is a Task here that receive command by uart.
-You can enter the address of another node as the destination address for the message.
-`remote_addr` that represents the destination address of the packet you are forwarding.
-such as:input 5,then The value of this variable is 0x05.
+The `board_uart_task` task is used to receive commands sent via the serial port, among which, the`remote_addr` represents the address of destination node that the message is forwarded to.
+Please enters hexadecimal string, such as 5, for this parameter.
+The address will be converted to 0x05 automatically.

 ```c
 static void board_uart_task(void *p)
 {